What is Sea Turtle Patrol?

 A. Each spring, Florida Fish and Wildlife Conservation Commission (FWC) Marine Turtle Research staff holds Nesting Beach Survey Workshops at various locations throughout Florida.
 Workshop attendance is required at least every 2 years.
 (Many CWC volunteers attend annually.)
 Volunteers may attend any of the scheduled workshops.
 There are no reservations, but attendees must sign in.

-B. CWC holds a Patrol Orientation meeting in April at Lemon Bay Park in Englewood.
+B. CWC holds a Pre-Season meeting in April at Lemon Bay Park in Englewood.
 Date and time TBA.

 C. This is physical activity.
 You must be able to walk a mile on the beach, carry equipment, and to dig in the sand.
 Like the postman who delivers in all weather, turtle patrollers are on the beach in heat and rain- just not during thunderstorms.